-Usually, in the mid-thirties, they show in the form of liver spots (also called age spots, or more scientifically, solar lentigines) on our hands, arms, chest, and face.
+Usually by the mid-thirties, they show in the form of liver spots (also called age spots, or more scientifically, solar lentigines) on our hands, arms, chest, and face.

-Why are we so concerned about liver spots on your hands?
-Well, statistically speaking, your hands and face get the most sun exposure of any part of your body.
+Why are we so concerned about liver spots on our hands?
+In fact, statistically speaking, your hands and face get the most sun exposure of any part of your body.

 As a result, your body will react to this over-exposure by producing more melanin in the skin of your hands.
 Then flat brown, black, or dark tan spots and splotches will appear, and your hands will appear more aged than the rest of your body and face.

 Our hands take a lot of abuse daily, and they get a lot of UV exposure over time.
-Beyond getting manicures when you want to treat yourself and using moisturizers periodically whenever your hands feel dry, what do you do regularly to take care of your hands and keep them looking youthful?
+So beyond getting manicures when you want to treat yourself and using moisturizers periodically whenever your hands feel dry, what do you do regularly to take care of your hands and keep them looking youthful?

 Severe cases of liver spots may require dermabrasion or laser skin resurfacing treatments.
-These must be performed at a medical spa or in a dermatologist's office.
+Because of that, these must be performed at a medical spa or dermatologist's office.
 However, if you have mild to moderate liver spots on your hands or arms, you should be able to treat them yourself.
-You can use DIY recipes and at home with the help of a few skincare products.
+You can use DIY recipes at home with the help of a few skincare products.

 A mild to moderate chemical peel will penetrate your skin's top layers and strip away dead skin cells.
-Because newer liver spots only affect the very top layers of skin and haven't had time to set in reality.
-A chemical peel can often break up the skin cells that have been darkened by overproduction of melanin.
+Because newer liver spots only affect the very top layers of skin, in reality they haven't had time to set.
+A chemical peel can often break up the skin cells, and the overproduction of melanin has darkened.

-A Dark Spot Corrector
+Dark Spot Corrector

 If a chemical peel does not lift the liver spots, you may still be able to use an at-home dark spot corrector to improve your skin's look and texture.